Healing happens in relationship

 Growing up, I knew I was strong.
 I thought the abuse I experienced wasn't hurting me, although the older I got I simultaneously harbored an opposing belief that I would be "messed up" when I became an adult.
 In 2003 when I left home to go to the University of Georgia, my prediction became a reality.

-In a release triggered by leaving the unsafe environment I grew up in, I was hit with flashbacks, nightmares, depression and anxiety, avoidance of going to class or seeing friends, and an exaggerated startle response where I jumped and shrieked whenever anyone touched me or said my name unexpectedly.
+In a release triggered by leaving the unsafe environment I grew up in, I was hit with flashbacks, nightmares, depression and anxiety, avoidance of going to class or seeing friends, and an exaggerated startle response where I jumped and yelled whenever anyone touched me or said my name unexpectedly.

-In spite of these symptoms, I managed to excel in my coursework and graduate on time with two degrees in four years.
+In spite of these symptoms, I managed to excel in my coursework and graduate with two degrees in four years.
 Thankfully, I was somehow functional enough and naturally comfortable with academics to do what my studies required.
 It wasn't until the summer after graduation when I finally found a therapist to tell me the first answer to the questions that had been forming in my mind when she told me, "You have PTSD."

 I was confused.
 PTSD is for war veterans, right?
 This news just brought me so many more questions.
 I began the work of healing and was thrown into chaos.
 I survived, kept picking myself back up, and continued to seek the answers I needed.
 So many of the resources I found said there is no cure.
 It's something you live with forever.
 I could never fully buy that.
 I sought therapist after therapist, each one offering some help in their own way but it was never enough to answer my questions.